Through the desert with Palestinian mountain bikers from Bethlehem

 From left to right: Victor Al-Bandak, Ibrahim Murra, Jihad Salah, Abu Ismaiel, Anas Dadou, Samer Sleibi.
 Palestinians from Bethlehem in the occupied Palestinian territories ready to start their crossing of the desert towards Masada in Israel.

-A group of Palestinians from Bethlehem are using bicycles as a means to ‘win their freedom.’
-They ride everywhere, including across the border with Israel, without asking for a permit — even though it is forbidden.
+A group of Palestinians from Bethlehem use bicycles to ‘win their freedom’.
+They cycle everywhere, including across the border with Israel, without asking for a permit - even though it is forbidden.
 MO* journalist Pieter Stockmans crossed the desert with them, cycling from Bethlehem in the Palestinian territories to the Dead Sea in Israel.

 Translation of this article is provided by kompreno, using a combination of machine translation and human correction.
 More articles from MO* are included in kompreno‘s curation of the finest analysis, opinion & reporting — from all across Europe, translated into your language.
 Original source.

-‘I envy you cyclists in Europe,’ says Victor Al-Bandak when we pick him up at his house, not far from the Israeli annexation wall that runs right through Bethlehem.
-‘You can jump on your bikes and just ride.
-Here you have to be mindful of military checkpoints, settlements and walls.’
+‘I envy you cyclists in Europe,’ says Victor Al-Bandak when we pick him up at his home, not far from the Israeli annexation wall that cuts through Bethlehem.
+‘You can jump on your bikes and just go.
+Here you have to watch out for military checkpoints, settlements and walls.’

-‘On every ride, you can encounter something that makes you have to detour for kilometres.
-I even have to ask for a permit to go to my own hometown Jerusalem.’
+‘Every time you ride you can run into something that makes you detour for miles.
+I even have to ask for a permit to go to my own hometown of Jerusalem.’

 An adventurous sense of home

-Victor Al-Bandak is a lawyer in international business law.
+Victor Al-Bandak is a lawyer specialising in international commercial law.
 The Christian Al-Bandak family has lived in Bethlehem for many centuries.
-And yet Victor thought several times about emigrating and leaving behind the difficult life under military occupation.
-But it was the bicycle that kept him in Bethlehem.
+But Victor often thought about emigrating and leaving the difficult life under military occupation behind.
+It was the bicycle that kept him in Bethlehem.

 ‘You can jump on your bikes and just ride.
 Here, on any ride, you can encounter something that will make you detour for miles.’

-‘My cycling companions, the nature around Bethlehem, the adventures: it makes me feel at home,’ says Victor.
+‘My fellow cyclists, the nature around Bethlehem, the adventures: it makes me feel at home,’ says Victor.
 ‘And really alive.
-You feel powerful after such a hard bike ride.’
+You feel strong after such a hard bike ride.’

 Jihad Salah is Anas’s nephew.
-English-speaking, very talkative, hyperkinetic.
+He speaks English, is very talkative and hyperkinetic.
 Whenever Anas goes out, Jihad begs to come along.

 The boy grew up without a father.
-Every so often he saw him disappear into Israeli jail.
-A few months ago, when Jihad came home from school, his mother told him that father had been arrested again.
-When Jihad heard that this time he would be jailed for five years, he burst into tears.
+From time to time he has seen him disappear into Israeli prisons.
+A few months ago, when Jihad came home from school, his mother told him that his father had been arrested again.
+When Jihad heard that this time his father would be imprisoned for five years, he burst into tears.

-In their Al-Khader neighbourhood, in southern Bethlehem, the step to violence is small for many young people.
-Anas wants to protect his nephew from that, with the help of the bicycle.
-It takes the boy to distant horizons and broadens his mental horizon.
+In their Al-Khader neighbourhood, in the south of Bethlehem, the step to violence is small for many young people.
+Anas wants to protect his nephew with the help of the bicycle.
+It takes the boy to distant horizons and broadens his mental horizons.

-The bicycle helps him resist the lure of Palestinian militias and is an escape from the violence of Israeli soldiers and the oppressive world of their neighbourhoods full of poverty and stress.
+The bike helps him resist the lure of the Palestinian militias and is an escape from the violence of the Israeli soldiers and the oppressive world of their neighbourhood, full of poverty and stress.

 The “Nativity Cycling” team

-Like madmen in the dark, we skim along the breakdown lane along the busy highway.
-‘The bike is my life, my freedom!’
-Anas shouts over the noise of the cars, dancing on his bike with music in his ears.
+Like madmen in the dark, we glide along the busy motorway.
+‘The bicycle is my life, my freedom!’, Anas shouts over the noise of the cars, dancing on his bike with music in his ears.

-Turning left, towards the Bedouin village of Ar-Rashayda, we find ourselves in the silence of the desert.
-Under the bright starry sky, five bike lights move forward through the vast emptiness.
-Suddenly, the arrow to our overnight spot appears: Abu Ismaiel Tent, Bedouin tents in the middle of the desert.
+Turning left towards the Bedouin village of Ar-Rashayda, we find ourselves in the silence of the desert.
+Under the bright starry sky, five bicycle lights move forward through the vast emptiness.
+Suddenly the arrow to our campsite appears: Abu Ismaiel Tent, Bedouin tents in the middle of the desert.

 ‘Who would I be today without the bike?
 Cycling helps to stay positive in life.
 And to forget.’

-Over dinner provided by Abu Ismaiel, a conversation unfolds about cycling under military occupation.
+Over dinner, provided by Abu Ismaiel, a conversation develops about cycling under military occupation.
 About dreams and ambitions for cycling in Palestine.
-‘A year ago, when I was in the sixth grade, an Israeli jeep entered our neighbourhood.
-I heard explosions, my friend’s cousin was dead,’ Jihad recounts, in his own chaotic way.
+‘A year ago, when I was in sixth grade, an Israeli jeep came into our neighbourhood.
+I heard explosions, my friend’s cousin was dead,’ Jihad tells us in his own chaotic way.

 © Pieter Stockmans